cuberiser/python-commandmaker/README.md

 This package is solely written in python 3.10 and thus requires it.

-You can install it by doing `pip install git+https://github.com/cuberiser/python-commandmaker` Make sure you have git installed on your system before this.
+You can install it by doing `pip install python-commandmaker` Make sure you have git installed on your system before this.
 You can submit pull requests to improve any code as the project is completely open source